JDACS4C-IMPROVE/MGAE-DC/README.md

 ### Download Original Data

 The original data files necessary for this implementation are provided in this repository.
-Please refer to the `rawdata/` directory (or specify the exact path) for access.
+Please refer to the `rawdata/` directory to access the original data files.

 ## Running the Model